Get 5% of discount using the code

 • Private transportation apps: Spain offers a variety of transportation apps like Uber, Cabify, BlaBlaCar, Moovit, Bolt, and MyTaxi.
 We also recommend you use Google Maps simultaneously so you don’t lose track of where you want to go.

-Moreover, consider tourist cards tailored for specific cities like Madrid or Barcelona.
-These cards provide mobility savings and discounts on popular attractions within the relevant cities they are named after.
+Consider getting tourist cards tailored for specific cities like Madrid or Barcelona.
+These cards provide savings and discounts on popular attractions within the cities they’re meant for.

 What to buy in Spain?